Overcoming trauma, strengthening resilience

 Creating a supportive environment

-Our partner organisations work not only with the young people themselves, but also with their families, communities and external experts.
-Through information events and awareness-raising campaigns, we raise awareness of the challenges faced by young people and create a supportive environment that helps to sustain them.
+Our partner organizations work not only with the young people themselves, but also with their families, communities and external experts.
+Through information events and awareness-raising campaigns, we raise awareness of the challenges faced by young people and create a supportive environment that sustains them.

 How we use psychosocial support in our projects